Reflections

 Better ROI

-The return on investment for your content marketing activities always depends on your actual goals.
-After all, you can only define success in terms of how close you are to reaching the goals you’ve set.
 But no matter what your content marketing goals are, it’s likely that effective content distribution will increase your chances of achieving them.
 And as a result, you’ll earn a better return on your investment of time and resources.

 Let’s take brand-building for example.
 If you’re like 50% of the content marketing experts we recently surveyed, you probably consider brand-building to be one of your top content marketing priorities.
 The best way to build your brand is to enhance its online visibility and to be present in the places where you’re most likely to come into contact with valuable leads and customers.
+And that’s what content distribution is all about.
+So, by implementing a content distribution strategy, you put yourself on the track to successful brand building – and getting a better ROI on your content marketing.

 Types of content to distribute